North Coast Cartel: History

 After serving time in prison, their son Jorge "Tito" Nasser was killed by gunmen in Barranquilla exiting a local gym 20 days after his acquittal.
 Carlos Alberto Nasser was captured in 1998.
 Claudia Nasser and Carlos Alberto "Capeto" Nasser were found guilty of money laundering and illegal enrichment.
-In 2001 Carlos Alberto "Capeto" Nasser Arana and his sister Claudia Nasser Arana was acquitted for an especialized judge of Bogotá.
+In 2001, Carlos Alberto "Capeto" Nasser Arana and his sister Claudia Nasser Arana were acquitted by a specialized judge in Bogotá.